Tame and relatively elliptic $\mathbb{CP}^1$-structures on the thrice-punctured sphere: Introduction

-We consider structures satisfying some regularity conditions at the punctures, which can be roughly stated as follows (see \S \ref{subsec:tame_rel_ell} for precise definitions): \begin{itemize}[leftmargin=0.5cm] \item (\textit{tameness}) each local chart has a limit along arcs going off into a puncture; \item (\textit{relative ellipticity}) each peripheral holonomy (i.e. the holonomy around each puncture) is a non-trivial elliptic element in $\pslc$; \item (\textit{non-degeneracy}): there is no pair of points $p_\pm \in \cp$ such that the entire holonomy preserves the set $\{p_\pm\}$. \end{itemize} The peripheral holonomy of a tame structure can be trivial, parabolic, or elliptic (see Lemma~\ref{lem:devt_is_equivariant}), so the second condition should be considered as a generic condition within the space of holonomies of tame structures.
-It also implies that there are no \textit{apparent singularities} (i.e. no puncture has trivial holonomy).
+We consider structures satisfying some regularity conditions at the punctures, which can be roughly stated as follows (see \S \ref{subsec:tame_rel_ell} for precise definitions): \begin{itemize}[leftmargin=0.5cm] \item (\textit{tameness}) each local chart has a limit along arcs going off into a puncture; \item (\textit{relative ellipticity}) each peripheral holonomy (i.e. the holonomy around each puncture) is a non-trivial elliptic element in $\pslc$; \item (\textit{non-degeneracy}): there is no pair of points $p_\pm \in \cp$ such that the entire holonomy preserves the set $\{p_\pm\}$. \end{itemize} Motivating examples of tame structures arise from the study of triangle groups and automorphism groups (as in \cite[Remark 2.13]{FaR19}), and more generally from metrics of constant curvature with cones or cusps.
+Tameness is not a generic condition in the space of all complex projective structures, but is a natural case to consider.
+Indeed, it corresponds to the condition that the associated second--order linear ODE has \textit{regular singular points} (see Theorem~\ref{intro:quadratic differentials} below).
+It turns out that the peripheral holonomy of a tame structure can only be trivial, parabolic, or elliptic (see Lemma~\ref{lem:devt_is_equivariant}), so the second condition is a generic condition within the space of holonomies of tame structures.
+In particular, it implies that there are no \textit{apparent singularities} (i.e. no puncture has trivial holonomy).

 For an arbitrary surface $\Sigma$, we denote by $\Modulit(\Sigma)$ the subspace of $\Moduli(\Sigma)$ consisting of non-degenerate tame and relatively elliptic structures: the white disk in the superscript represents the local invariance under a rotation, and the black dot the possibility to extend the charts to the puncture.
 The tameness condition provides a natural choice of a fix point for each peripheral holonomy, i.e. a \textit{framing} for the holonomy representation (see Corollary \ref{cor:framed_hol}).
 We observe that grafting preserves this natural framing, which suggests a more precise formulation of the Grafting Conjecture in the non-compact case.
 Our main result in the case of the thrice--punctured sphere $S$ is the following, which confirms the conjecture, in the spirit of Problem 12.2.1 in \cite{GKM00}.